avisek123/MYRNKit/README.md

 ## Acknowledgements

-A big thank you to all users of the rnKit React Native Boilerplate.
+A big thank you to all users of the MYRNKit React Native Boilerplate.
 Your support and feedback are invaluable, driving continuous improvement and making this project a success.Your contributions to the React Native development community are greatly appreciated.